 For the past 33 years, Scott has been behind the anchor desk at ABC 7, covering the stories and events that have shaped our community.

 He's been with ABC 7 since 1985, and anchors ABC 7 News at Noon and co-anchors ABC 7 News at 5 and 6.

 Scott came to ABC 7 as a weekend sports anchor from WUFT-TV in Gainesville, FL.
 In 1989, he was promoted to Sports Director, and then moved into the news anchor seat in the fall of 1995 as co-anchor of First News at 5.
 In January of 1999 Scott became co-anchor of ABC 7 News at 6 and ABC 7 News at 11.
 In 2010, Scott became co-anchor of ABC 7 News at 5 and 6.

 The Florida Associated Press honored Scott in 2001 for his in-depth reporting on the political and social issues facing Cuba.
 He's also been voted Best Local News Anchor by the readers of the Bradenton Herald and Favorite TV Personality by the readers of Sarasota Magazine.

 During his time at ABC 7, Scott's had the opportunity to do some amazing things.
 He's flown with the Blue Angels in an F-18.
 He's traveled to Cuba to do a series of reports from the island nation and he also learned how to race cars at the historic race track in Sebring.

-Scott lives in Sarasota with his wife and daughter and enjoys spending time with his family while enjoying all the Suncoast has to offer.
+Scott lives in Sarasota with his wife and daughter and spends his time away from work enjoying all the Suncoast has to offer.